 Rabbi Moshe Ben-Chaim

 The story of Lot and the angels is one such role model presentation.
 The deeper psychological phenomena and dynamics are cloaked in God’s scripted story, with very subtle clues, the details of which teach many nuances of human nature.
-The purpose of concealing psychological principles is because human emotions and psychological faculties are not “observable” in themselves.
-Many individuals reject what is not observable; others are not on the level to accept such truths, so God hides the lessons for those who can appreciate psychology and philosophical perfection, and know how to decipher Torah.
+The purpose of concealing psychological principles is because human emotions and psychological faculties are not tangible or observable, and many individuals reject what is not observable.
+They are not on the level to accept such truths, so God hides the lessons for those who can appreciate psychology and philosophical perfection, and know how to decipher Torah.
 Let’s review this startling Torah story:

 The two angels arrived in Sodom in the evening, as Lot was sitting in the gate of Sodom.
 When Lot saw them, he rose to greet them and, bowing low with his face to the ground, he said, “Please, my lords, turn aside to your servant’s house to spend the night, and bathe your feet; then you may be on your way early.”
 But they said, “No, we will spend the night in the square.”
 But he pressed them strongly, so they turned his way and entered his house.
 He prepared a feast for them and baked unleavened bread, and they ate.
 They had not yet lain down, when the townspeople, the men of Sodom, young and old—all the people from everywhere—gathered about the house.
 And they shouted to Lot and said to him, “Where are the men who came to you tonight?
 Bring them out to us, that we may be intimate with them.”
 So Lot went out to them to the entrance, shut the door behind him, and said, “I beg you, my friends, do not commit such a wrong.
 Look, I have two daughters who have not known a man.
 Let me bring them out to you, and you may do to them as you please; but do not do anything to these men, since they have come under the shelter of my roof.”
 But they said, “Come here,” and one said, “You came here to dwell, and will you now judge [us]?
 Now we will deal worse with you than with them.”
 And they pressed hard against the person of Lot, and moved forward to break the door.
 But the angels stretched out their hands and pulled Lot into the house with them, and shut the door.
 And the people who were at the entrance of the house, young and old, they struck with blindness, so that they were helpless to find the entrance.
 (Gen. 19:1-11)